 Secondary bone cancers

 Some cancers can spread into the bones of the spine (vertebrae) from elsewhere in the body.
 These are known as secondary bone cancers.
 The most common primary cancers to spread to the vertebrae include lymphoma, lung, breast and prostate cancer.
 Myeloma is a cancer of the plasma cells, which commonly affects the vertebrae.
 This section does not cover secondary cancer of the spine or myeloma.
+We have more information about secondary cancer of the bone and myeloma.

 Causes of spinal cord tumors